 Secretary: Committee Representatives for 2013-14 has been created distributed (handout).
 Motion to approve committee representatives as specified in the handout, with changes submitted and amended.
 Approved unanimously.

 President: Regarding the District Master Plan, there have been revisions after receiving feedback from each college, which are welcome.
 Mainly, the document is being trimmed (significantly) to leave discretion of implementation to the colleges.
 Mid-term Accreditation Report: the feedback we provided has been well received.
 There is a new institutional researcher on campus: Pamela Yeagley.
 Fall Fling is October 4th, at Brandeis Campus.
 Topics will include the Moorpark College Strategic Plan, CTE, and Student Success.
 The Vice Chancellor of Business position (formerly held by Sue Johnson) is being reopened for hiring, posted during the month of September.
 There is currently an interim for this year.
 Jane Harmon is hired on a contract to work on the District Master Plan.
 President’s Council, recommended through the Accreditation Report, has taken place.
 Some feedback: suggestion for the end-of-year celebration to include classified retirees.
 In the past some classified employees reaching retirement have attended expecting to be honored but weren’t.
 Along these lines, the classified vs. faculty divide has always been artificial, but there are some things we might want to think about in terms of the way Academic Senate sponsors these types of honors.
-For example, ASC funds help support the purchase of brickor facultybut classified employees have .
+For example, ASC funds help support the purchase of bricks for faculty who have served 50 semesters or over, but classified employees currently have no equivalent way of honoring their staff who have served equally long periods.

 Unfinished Business